dhall-lang/dhall-lang/standard/binary.md

 *   There is a specification bug in the decoding logic

-    Decoding bugs SHOULD be fixed by releasing a new verson of the standard fixing the error.
+    Decoding bugs SHOULD be fixed by publishing a new verson of the standard fixing the error.
 However, the corresponding protocol version string does not need to be blacklisted nor changed since decoding logic does not persist any data.